Reginique Falkner-Brown - Obituary

 Memphis - Reginique L. Falkner was born in Memphis, Tennessee on May 20, 1986, and passed away peacefully at the age of 34, on October 15, 2020.
 She worked at Kuehne & Nagel.
 Reginique is survived by her parents Avice Boone-Bradshaw, Kevin Bradshaw and Reginald Falkner; her siblings Chevenna Davis, Candice Brown, D'Lauren Falkner, Reginald Falkner Jr., Kode Bradshaw, Kobe Bradshaw and Baili Price.
 She also leaves a fiancée, Cedric T. Jones.

 Hunter D. Falkner-Brown was born in Memphis, Tennessee on January 24, 2016.
 He passed away at the age of 4, on September 24, 2020.
 Hunter attended Kiddie Kollege.
-Hunter is survived by his father Harold Brown.
+Hunter is survived by his father Harold Brown; and siblings Destiny Watkins and Marree Warmely.

 Visitation for Reginique and Hunter will be from 4:00pm to 5:00pm, Friday, October 30, 2020 at Lake Grove M.B.
 Church, 265 Leath Street, Memphis, TN 38105.
 Graveside Service will be at 11:00 a.m.
 Saturday, October 31, 2020 at Memorial Park Cemetery, 5485 Hacks Cross Rd., Memphis, TN 38125.
 Arrangements entrusted to E.H.
 Ford Mortuary Services.